 - Powerful storage efficiencies

-Cloud Volumes Cloud also helps protect your data with snapshots that can create instant backups of your data, no matter how large the dataset.
+Cloud Volumes ONTAP also helps protect your data with snapshots that can create instant backups of your data, no matter how large the dataset, which is different from the way that EFS backups work.
 These snapshots can also be used to create flexible data clones, which are writable snapshots of your dataset, with zero capacity penalty and almost zero time to create.

 These clone copies can be used for a number of purposes, but chiefly for testing, where they will have no impact on your workloads’ normal operations.

-While the Google and IBM cloud-based file share services discussed earlier in this article require a degree of effort to configure, Cloud Volumes Cloud requires much less.
-In a large part this is due to the use of the OnCommand® Cloud Manager, which is used to deploy and manage Cloud Volumes Cloud instances.
+While the open-source cloud-based file share services discussed earlier in this article require a degree of effort to configure, Cloud Volumes ONTAP requires much less.
+In a large part this is due to the use of the NetApp Cloud Manager, which is used to deploy and manage Cloud Volumes ONTAP instances.

-As we have seen in this series, cloud-based file shares can range from being fully-managed solutions, such as Amazon EFS and Azure Files, to completely self-managed, such as GlusterFS in the Google Cloud Platform.
+As we have seen in this series, cloud-based file shares can range from being fully-managed solutions, such as Amazon EFS, Amazon FSx, Google Cloud Filestore, and Azure Files, to completely self-managed, such as GlusterFS.